What Is Tree Testing?

 Tree testing with UserTesting

 To conduct a tree test with UserTesting, build the test itself within the tree test app and then add the tree test task to your unmoderated UserTesting test.
 Contributors are asked to think out loud as they complete the tree test, so you can observe their behavior and listen to their feedback as they go through the activity.
-For more information, read about setting up a tree test with UserTesting.
+For more information, read about how to use UserTesting to set up a tree test.

 Note: Tree testing is not optimized for mobile.